-Highlighting key security features to boost customer understanding
+Highlighting key security features to boost customer trust

 Overview